-The Auditor-General is the auditor of Greater Wellington Regional Council (the Regional Council).
-The Auditor-General has appointed me, Rudie Tomlinson, using the staff and resources of Audit New Zealand, to report on the Statement of Proposal for adoption of a Long Term Council Community Plan (LTCCP), on his behalf.
+The Greater Wellington Regional Council (the Regional Council) adopted its Long Term Council Community Plan (LTCCP) for the ten years commencing 1 July 2006 on 29 June 2006.
+The Auditor-General appointed me, Rudie Tomlinson, using the staff and resources of Audit New Zealand, to report on his behalf on the Long Term Council Community Plan (the LTCCP) adopted on 29 June 2006.